 Richard Williams is professor of sociology at the University of Notre Dame.
 His work has appeared in the American Sociological Review, Social Forces, Social Problems, Demography, and Sociological Methods and Research.
 Recent research by Williams has looked at issues involving the analysis of categorical data, for which he won the 2015 Stata Journal Editors’ Prize.
 Other work has focused on racial, economic, and institutional disparities in home mortgage lending in the United States.

 Malcolm Williams has been a Professor at Cardiff University since 2010.
 His substantive research interests have included household formation and dissolution and the pedagogy of quantitative methods.
 However, his principle interests lie in methodological issues in social research, particularly realism, probability and objectivity, areas in which he has published widely.

-Luke Sloan is a Reader in the School of Social Sciences and Deputy Director of the Social Data Science Lab, at Cardiff University UK (http://socialdatalab.net/).
+Luke Sloan is a Professor in the School of Social Sciences and Deputy Director of the Social Data Science Lab, at Cardiff University UK (http://socialdatalab.net/).
 His work focusses on exploring how social media data, specifically from Twitter, can be used for social scientific analysis.